 LinkedIn’s own research has shown that the best headlines are around 50-60 characters long.
 Shorter headlines are easier for users to scan and understand, and they’re more likely to get clicked on.
 So if you’re looking to make the most of your LinkedIn headline, keep it short and sweet.

-LinkedIn will truncate headlines that are longer than 120 characters, so it’s important to choose your words carefully.
+LinkedIn will truncate headlines that are longer than 120 characters, so choosing your words carefully is important.
 In addition, LinkedIn will also bolden certain keywords in your headline if they match what visitors are searching for.
-So, if you’re trying to target a specific audience, it’s worth including those keywords in your headline.
+So, it’s worth including those keywords in your headline if you’re trying to target a specific audience.

 What to Put in a LinkedIn Headline?